turingschool/front-end-curriculum/projects/module-3/binary-challenge.md

 ### Day-1 Deliverables

 By noon of day 1, send your instructional project manager the plans for you API, specific audience, and a general overview of what the application will do.
 Have a backup API/audience ready just in case.

+If you have wireframes ready to go, send those along too.
+You can send your wireframes to your project manager at any time to get feedback.

 ## Rubric